-taxes.
-Our income tax returns, like those of most tax authorities
+We make estimates and judgments in accounting for income taxes.
+Our income tax returns, like those of most companies, are periodically audited by domestic and foreign tax authorities.

 We measure and recognize uncertain tax positions.
 To recognize uncertain tax positions, we must first determine if it is more likely than not that the position will be sustained upon audit.
-We must then measure the benefit as the largest amount that is more than 50% likely of being realized upon
+We must then measure the benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement.